 Decoded: Behaviour is communication, so if a team member isn’t performing to their usual standard, you can be sure something’s up.
 It’s possible that they’re bored, feeling under-appreciated or have come to resent something in their working life.
 Time to investigate!

-Is your normally friendly team member suddenly hard to get along with?
+Is your normally positive team member suddenly narky and hard to get along with?
 Do they seem more problems focused or (to be blunt) a little whiny?
 Are you starting to get getting negative feedback and direct complaints from customers?

 Decoded: Your team member might be stuck looking at work through a negative lens.
 Listen to their rants and complaints and look for clues behind their dissatisfaction.
 Are their comments directed at any part of the business in particular?

 NB: This one needs to be managed quickly, because when it comes to company culture, open discontent can become contagious.